ayaneshsarkar/heisenberg/README.md

   ## For Windows

-   - Go to your root Apache folder (For most Xampp users, it is in the `C:/xampp/apache`)
+   - Go to your root Apache folder (For most Xampp users, it is in the `C:/xampp/apache`).
-   - Edit `conf/httpd.conf` and uncomment these three lines
+   - Edit `conf/httpd.conf` and uncomment these three lines.
      - Set `#LoadModule rewrite_module modules/mod_rewrite.so` to
-       `LoadModule rewrite_module modules/mod_rewrite.so`
+       `LoadModule rewrite_module modules/mod_rewrite.so`.

      - Set `#LoadModule vhost_alias_module modules/mod_vhost_alias.so` to
-       `LoadModule vhost_alias_module modules/mod_vhost_alias.so`
+       `LoadModule vhost_alias_module modules/mod_vhost_alias.so`.

-     - Set `#Include conf/extra/httpd-vhosts.conf` to `Include conf/extra/httpd-vhosts.conf`
+     - Set `#Include conf/extra/httpd-vhosts.conf` to `Include conf/extra/httpd-vhosts.conf`.
-   - Go to `conf/extra/httpd-vhosts.conf`
+   - Go to `conf/extra/httpd-vhosts.conf`.
-     - At the bottom of the document put the following lines.
+     - At the bottom of the document add the following lines.
      -
         `<VirtualHost *:80>`<br />
           &nbsp;&nbsp;&nbsp;&nbsp;`ServerAdmin webmaster@localhost`<br />